Sarah Houchens Displays Gym-Honed Physique In A White Top & Tiny Panties: ‘Refuse To Sink’

 Sarah Houchens wasn’t shy about showing some skin in her latest racy Instagram upload.
 She flashed her gym-honed curves while celebrating hitting over 800,000 followers.

 In the sexy snap, Sarah looked smoking hot as she rocked a white crop top with red trim.
 The shirt was knotted in the front and flaunted her toned arms, flat tummy, and rock hard abs.
-The garment boasted an anchor decal on it, prompting the model’s caption, where she revealed that she refused to sink.
+The garment boasted an anchor print on it, prompting the model’s caption, where she revealed that she refused to sink.

 She added a pair of tiny red panties to the ensemble.
 The lingerie hugged her curvy hips tightly and gave fans a peek at her round booty and killer legs.
 Her tiny waist was also on full display in the shot.

 She posed with her body turned to the side and her back arched.
-She raised both of her arms above her head to grab at her hair and gave a sultry stare into the camera.
+She raised both of her arms above her head to grab at her hair as she gave a sultry stare into the camera.

 Sarah wore her long, golden locks pulled back into a ponytail behind her head.
 She pulled the straight strands away from her neck with her hands.